01

 2

-Forensic Science Colleges in California
+Forensics Colleges & Programs in California

 The Golden State—home to towering redwoods, crystalline sand beaches, and bustling cities—offers aspiring forensic scientists a uniquely favorable educational and professional landscape.
 The Forensic Science Education Programs Accreditation Commission (FEPAC) accredits relatively few programs nationally, including only those in forensic science, so this does not necessarily indicate California program quality.
-As of June 2023, there are no FEPAC-accredited programs in the state.
+As of November 2024, there are no FEPAC-accredited programs in the state.

 Read below to discover more about becoming a forensic science specialist in California, including occupational demand, featured programs, and accreditation information.